 The new Botox that lasts 6 months!19/07/22

 Wow, it has finally been released!
 This is great news!
-Or is it?

-Please note we often use the term Botox a bit like we use the term Hoover.
+We often use the term Botox a bit like we use the term Hoover.
 Hoover is one brand of vacuum cleaner, likewise Botox is just one brand of Botulinum Toxin and I use the term “toxin” to encompass all types as short hand here.

 Who says Alluzience lasts 6 months?